-In T2 moderate hypointense left posteromedial and posterolateral peripheral zone with diffusion restriction and broad capsular contact and irregularity (red arrows).
+- in T2 moderate hypointense left posteromedial and posterolateral peripheral zone with diffusion restriction and broad capsular contact and irregularity (red arrows)

-Indistinct margin of the pseudocapsule (green arrowhead).
+- the indistinct margin of the pseudocapsule (green arrowhead)

-Tumor extension along the ejaculatory ducts into the seminal vesicles above the base of the prostate (blue arrowheads).
+- tumor extension along the ejaculatory ducts into the seminal vesicles above the base of the prostate (blue arrowheads).

 Findings from the MRI of the prostate are illustrated on a map.

 Histology of the US-guided systematic biopsy 4 months before the MRI showed a high-grade acinar adenocarcinoma (modified Gleason score 4+3=7b within five cores and 3+4=7a within one core) of the left lobe and a low-grade acinar adenocarcinoma (modified Gleason score 3+3=6) within one core taken from the right posteromedial mid gland.
 The five remaining biopsy cores were negative.

 The results of the systematic biopsy are illustrated.

 This case shows an already histologically proven prostate cancer.

 Histology of the systematic biopsy taken 4 months earlier showed low-grade acinar adenocarcinoma (modified Gleason score 3+3=6) within one core taken from the right medial mid gland and intermediate and high-grade acinar adenocarcinoma (modified Gleason score 4+3=7b, high grade) in the samples from the left lobe.
 None of the samples showed capsular infiltration.

 MRI was done for radiation therapy planning and staging purposes and suggests extraprostatic extension due to the broad capsular contact irregular contour and the capsular bulge.